IS IT SAFE TO TRAVEL TO CHINA IN 2024?

 What the Chinese Government Says

-With China, it’s always important to understand the government’s position on things.
-And in the case of tourism, the government is all for throwing open the doors.
+With China, it’s important to understand the government’s position on things.
+In the case of tourism, the government is all for throwing open the doors.

-The country is revising its difficult visa policy, which we’ll discuss later.
-And it’s signaled that tourism is a priority.
+The country is revising its difficult visa policy.
+It’s signaled that tourism is a priority.

 “China actually has enshrined in its latest five-year policy of the government that it wants to boost inbound tourism,” Gary Bowerman, the founder of Check-in Asia, told Skift.